-The image to the right is merely visually interesting, but the Tableau dashboard below brings together some important insights that impact the argument I make about settler colonialism in French Algeria.
+The image to the right is merely visually interesting, but the Tableau dashboard below brings together several charts that led to significant insights that impact the argument I make about settler colonialism in French Algeria.

 Data came mainly from secondary sources for these visualizations:

 - Figures for 1831-1840 (Troops and European Settlers) come from a chart in Jean-Pierre Bois, Bugeaud (Fayard, 1997), 363 in d’après T. Bugeaud, L’Algérie.
 Des moyens de conserver et d’utiliser cette conquête, Paris, Alger, 1842.

 - Figures for 1841 and 1851 (European Settlers) come from John Ruedy, Modern Algeria: The Origins and Development of a Nation (Bloomington: Indiana University Press, 1992), 69 which was adapted from Gallissot, L’Economie de l’Afrique du Nord (1969), p.
 28, and selected censuses of the Service de Statistique générale.